 - Could the matter you are concerned about seriously impact the public’s confidence in the public service?
 If so, disclosing may be the appropriate channel.

-- Does the matter concern only a personal matter, such as individual harassment or a personal human resources issue?
+- Does the matter primarily concern a personal matter, such as individual harassment or a personal human resources issue?
 If so, your concerns would likely be better dealt with through existing procedures or recourse mechanisms available to address them.

 Some situations, while not meeting the definition of a wrongdoing under the Act, may still require attention.
 If our Office is not the most appropriate mechanism to deal with the situation you raise, we will do our best to direct you to the right place.